 "Just for you!"

 In the B2B email example below, Grammarly offers exclusive access to its State of Business Communication Report for free!
-By offering valuable content, they help their B2B audience stay on top of their game.
+By offering valuable content, Grammarly helps its B2B audience stay on top of its game.

 Our free plan includes access to the features you need to start B2B marketing including automation, segmentation, landing pages, and more.